How to Stop that Sunday Night Sadness

 Sunday afternoon’s fading into evening, Monday morning is looming, and there’s A Feeling creeping up on you.
 A low-level but persistent gloom, somewhere between anxiety and dread… Yep, here come the Sunday night blues.

-Even amid the COVID pandemic when so many of us are working from home, Sunday night anxiety hasn’t gone away.
-Not surprising when you factor in fears about job security, the stress of parents struggling to balance their own jobs with homeschooling, and the general toll that pandemic life takes on us all.
+Even during the pandemic, when so many of us are working from home, Sunday night anxiety hasn’t gone away.
+That’s not surprising when you factor in fears about job security, the stress of parents struggling to balance their own jobs with homeschooling, and the general toll that pandemic life takes on us all.

 So, time to take your Sunday back and get rid of the Sunday scaries: but how do you start?
 Begin by recognising that while you may not have control over what happens on Monday, you do have control over how you’re going to spend your precious Sunday – and that can be key to tackling those uneasy feelings before they even start.